 For experienced cyclists looking for more of a challenge, the 40- and 62-mile courses include hilly extensions north of the lake, through the towns of Sparta and Ogdensburg.
 They feature their own awesome views, as you travel over streams, around forested preserves, and through town centers.

-Paddle around the lake on a 2.5-mile course.
-Push off and experience the peaceful beauty of Lake Hopatcong.
-The course will be marked and patrolled for a safe and fun day of paddling.
-Participants may use their own kayaks/paddleboards/canoes at their own risk.
+Push off from Hopatcong State Park and experience the peaceful beauty of Lake Hopatcong.
+Paddlers can choose between a 2.5-mile “Bertrand Island and Back” course or an expanded 4-mile course, which takes you down into Landing Channel.
+The courses will be marked and patrolled for a safe and fun day of paddling.
+Participants may use their personal kayaks/paddleboards/canoes at their own risk.
 Life jackets are required for all paddling participants.
-Tandem kayaks are welcome, however, each participant must be registered.
+Tandem kayaks and canoes are welcome; however, each participant must be registered.

-We have partnered with Ramsey Outdoors again this year and a limited number of kayaks will be available for rent during the registration process.
+We have partnered with Ramsey Outdoor again this year, and a limited number of kayaks will be available for rent during the registration process.
 If you rent, your kayak will be on the beach ready to go when you arrive.

 Is the Lake Loop a triathlon?